What Is MariaDB?

 MySQL was the first widely popular Open Source database.
-It was invented in the early 1990s by Michael Widenius, and was a great success.
+It was invented in the early 1990s by Michael Widenius and was a great success.

-In 2008, the company that had been the lead development team behind MySQL was purchases by Sun Microsystems.
+In 2008, the company that had been the lead development team behind MySQL was purchased by Sun Microsystems.

 Sun was purchased a year later by Oracle.
 MySQL continues to exist as Open Source software, but there is also now a closed source Enterprise edition available.

 Similarities between MySQL and MariaDB

 If you weren't looking closely, you would think they were the same software.
 In fact, they are mostly the same software.

 That means you can change an application's database from MySQL to MariaDB without changing anything else, and it will still work.

 But once you change it, you can start taking advantage of the improvements.